If you have ever wondered whether or not your betta fish sleeps, the answer is yes, they do.

 That said, remember that if your betta is sleeping during the day, they do take short naps a few times per day.
 However, if your betta is sleeping a lot during the day, it could be a sign that something is wrong.

 A betta sleeping all day may be ill or may not be living in the right conditions.
 All in all, anywhere between 8 and 12 hours of sleep is pretty normal.

 Reasons Why Your Betta Sleeps A lot

-- Your fish may look like it is sleeping if the water is too cold.
-This will slow down its metabolism and cause temperature shock.
+- Your fish may look like they are sleeping if the water is too cold.
+This will slow down its metabolism and may even cause temperature shock.
 If you notice this, check the water temperature.
 These are warm water animals and these fish need the water to be at a certain temperature.
 Their ideal temperature is 82.4 °F (28 °C).

 - Make sure that your aquarium lights are bright enough and on for long enough each day.
-These creatures may be sleeping a lot simply because you leave the light off for too long.
+Your Betta may be sleeping a lot simply because you leave the light off for too long.
 Ensure that you have a fairly bright light in the tank as well.
 Bettas should ideally be housed in a 14:10 light:darkness schedule, that is, 14 hours of light followed by 10 hours of darkness.
 It’s best if the first and last hours of the lighted hours are less intense than the others (to simulate sunrise and sunset).

 - Bettas need stimulation too and yes, they can get bored.
 If your little guy or gal is resting all day and not doing much, it could just be pure boredom.
 Put some toys in the tank and see what happens.